Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 It starts in Marlborough where you cross the River Kennet and head into the countryside along the path.
 You will pass through the pretty villages of Ogbourne St Andrew and Ogbourne St George before finishing at Chiseldon.
 This is a nice easy, traffic free ride so ideal families looking for a safe route.
 This route is also suitable for walkers looking for a peaceful easy walk.

 This route links nicely with the Chiseldon Timberland Trail which runs on from Chiseldon to Swindon.

 You could also visit Coate Water Country Park which has nice cycling and walking trails around a large lake.

 To continue your cycling around Swindon see our circular Swindon Cycle Route which visits several of the parks in the town.
 View Full Details>>

 |Chiseldon Timberland Trail||4 miles (6.5 km)||This short easy cycle or walk trail runs from Swindon to Chiseldon along the old Swindon to Marlborough railway line.|

 The trail starts near Swindon Country Cricket Ground and heads to the lovely Coate Water Country Park where you can hire boats or try your hand at the crazy golf.
 The route then joins the disused railway path which takes you to Chiseldon and includes a stretch through a delightful bluebell wood.
 For walkers the best start point is at Coate Water where there is parking next to the trail start.

-The path starts next to Salisbury Cathedral and heads through Clarendon Park and past the ruins of Clarendon Palace before a short wooded section takes you to Pitton.
+The path starts next to Salisbury Cathedral and heads through Milford and past the photogenic ruins of Clarendon Palace before a short wooded section takes you to Pitton.